aryankumawat/Exam-Portal/README.md

 # 🎓 Modern Exam Portal System

-A comprehensive, modern, and fully-featured online examination platform built with Django, featuring a beautiful responsive UI, advanced security features, and dynamic dashboards for both students and faculty.
+A comprehensive, modern, and fully-featured online examination platform built with Django, featuring a beautiful responsive UI, enterprise-grade security features, and dynamic dashboards for both students and faculty.
+This beautiful and secure platform ensures a safe, reliable, and user-friendly examination experience.

 ## ✨ Features